drhsqlite/fossil-mirror/www/tls-nginx.md

 didn’t enable that in the configuration above, because it is something a site administrator should enable only after the configuration is tested and stable, and then only after due consideration.
 There are ways to lock your users out of your site by jumping to HSTS hastily.
+When you’re ready, there are [guides you can follow][nest] elsewhere online.

 ### HTTP-Only Service